hamilton/svelte-immer-example/README.md

 ## Svelte Writables + Immer's `produce`

-Our entire state model only needs Svelte's `writable` and Immer's `produce` function.
+We will build our entire store / dispatch model using Svelte's `writable` and Immer's `produce` function.
 First, we'll create our store and add some initial state that looks like some of what's in the repository.